echille/E.-Chille-Open-Lab-Notebook/_posts/2022-08-18-Pacu-ploidy-qPCR-test-standard-development.md

 - BLAST (command line) version 2.9.0-2
 - Amplify4 [(link)](https://engels.genetics.wisc.edu/amplify/)]

-We chose the sequences from You & Huang because they were the only amplicon sequences I could find for any *Pocillopora* species using the A18 and ITS4 primers we plan to use.
+I chose the sequences from You & Huang because they were the only amplicon sequences I could find for any *Pocillopora* species using the A18 and ITS4 primers we plan to use.

 ## Step 1: BLAST the FASTA file of A18-ITS4 sequences from You and Huang against the *P. acuta* reference genome